BadCat5992/auto-cutter/README.md

 # auto-cutter
-thsi is a simple auto video cuter based on an llm
+this is a simple auto video cuter based on an llm